 - Cultured stone is also impervious to chemical spills like hair coloring where natural marble is not.

-How to Clean Cultured Marble is Much Like Car Care
+Cleaning Cultured Marble is like Car Care

 Cultured marble is manufactured with a gel coating that acts like a protective surface, much like the paint on a car.
 This protective coating requires nothing more than simple soap and water to keep it clean.
 Harsh chemicals, acids, abrasive cleaners, scouring pads are not required for a cultured marble surface.